huglulu/node_item/newspider/README.md

 ## photo_spider
-A Node Command Line Tool to download photos from the page.
+A Node Tool to download photos from the page.

 ## Install
 ```bash